 Anyone looking into building batteries while saving some cash is going to need to know how to break down lithium-ion battery packs.

 The good news is that breaking down a lithium-ion battery pack is fairly straightforward.
 It can be very dangerous if you rush it, so it takes patience.
-No speciality tools are required, but it's helpful to know how the batteries are connected and some things to avoid, like shoulder shorts.
+No special tools are required, but it's helpful to know how the batteries are connected and some things to avoid, like shoulder shorts.
 After carefully separating, cleaning, and testing the salvaged lithium-ion cells, you will be able to use them for your project.

 We hope this article helped you learn how to break down lithium-ion battery packs.
 Thanks for reading!